Skip to main content

 Brief biography

-Tyler Flockhart is an Assistant Professor in the Department of Sociology and Criminal Justice.
+Tyler Flockhart is an Assistant Professor in the Department of Sociology and Criminology.
 He received his B.S.
 (2009) in Criminology from the University of Northern Iowa, M.S.
 (2012) in Sociology from Illinois State University and Ph.D.
 (2019) in Sociology from North Carolina State University.
 Dr. Flockhart’s teaching and research interests are in the areas of Sociological Social Psychology, Health and Illness, Gender, Race, Sexualities, Families, and Qualitative Research Methods.
-Professor Flockhart has published on topics pertaining to racially conservative and extremist groups, inequalities in parent-LGB child relationships, the persistence of homophobia and heterosexism in popular television shows, and the scholarship of teaching and learning (SoTL).
+Professor Flockhart has published on a range of topics, including: racially conservative and extremist groups, inequalities in parent-LGB child relationships, the persistence of homophobia and heterosexism in popular television shows, and the scholarship of teaching and learning (SoTL).

 Current courses at UWL